rundfunk47/stinsen/README.md

 ## Chaining

-Some functions in a coordinator can be chained if you want to perform a more advanced routing.
-For instance, you might create a SwiftUI button:
+Functions can be chained if you want to perform a more advanced routing.
+For instance, to create a SwiftUI button that will change the tab and select a specific todo from anywhere in the app after login:

 ```swift
 Button(todo.name) {